Adeoye100/Adeoye100/README.md

-- 👋 Hey there!
-I’m Adeoye Opeyemi — but you can call me **#Adeoye100**.🌟 I code not just to build apps — but to build impact.
+- 👋 Hello there!
+I’m Adeoye Opeyemi, but you can call me **#Adeoye100**.🌟 I code not just to build apps, but to build impact.
 - 💡 I’m endlessly curious about **web design** and building **smart software applications** that make life easier.
-- 🌍 On a mission to grow in this ever-evolving tech space — learning daily, dreaming big, and coding my future as a **software engineer**.A student of the ever-changing tech world, chasing knowledge one line of code at a time.
+- 🌍 On a mission to grow in this ever-evolving tech space, learning daily, dreaming big, and coding my future as a **software engineer**.A student of the ever-changing tech world, chasing knowledge one line of code at a time.
 - 🛠️ Nothing beats the thrill of **squashing bugs**, building things from scratch, and solving **real-life challenges** through tech.
 - 📬 Let’s connect and collaborate:
   📧 **adeoyeopeyemi951@gmail.com**